2025 Hvidovre municipal election

-The 2025 Hvidovre Municipal election will be held on November 18, 2025, to elect the 21 members to sit in the regional council for the Hvidovre Municipal council, in the period of 2026 to 2029.
+The 2025 Hvidovre Municipal election was held on November 18, 2025, to elect the 21 members to sit in the regional council for the Hvidovre Municipal council, in the period of 2026 to 2029.
+Anders Wolf Andresen from the Green Left, would secure re-election.

 Background

 Following the 2021 election, Anders Wolf Andresen from Green Left became mayor for his first term.
-He is set to run for re-election.
+He would run for re-election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Hvidovre Municipality had 21 seats in 2025.